Charles Mattocks: Post-Civil War

 Mattocks attended Harvard Law School, studied under Edward Fox, and graduated in 1867.
 On June 27, 1871, he married Ella R. Robinson, daughter of Augustus Robinson, in Portland, Maine.
 He then opened a law office in Portland, and in 1869, became county attorney for Cumberland County, Maine.
 He held the position from 1870 to 1873.
-During October 1882, Morril v.
+During October 1882, Morrill v.
 Jones appeared in front of the Supreme Court of the United States.
 Mattocks represented the defendant, Treasurer Lot M. Morrill, who lost the case.

 Mattocks maintained a large farm in Baldwin, Maine.

 Mattocks was an active member of the executive committee of the Union Soldiers and Sailors, a post-war veterans group campaigning against the Democratic Party.
 Mattocks was a Freemason, as well as an Adjutant General and Department Commander in the Grand Army of the Republic in Maine.
 He was also one of the first members of the Military Order of the Loyal Legion.

 Mattocks, along with 20 other Maine veterans, was appointed to the Portland Soldiers' and Sailors' Monument Association, in order to supervise the creation of the Our Lady of Victories monument, memorializing Portland soldiers and sailors who died during the Civil War.
 (Note: The monument was added to the National Register of Historic Places in 1998.)
 He also acted as the orator to introduce a statue of Major General Joseph Hooker, erected in Massachusetts.
 In 1880, Mattocks was elected to the Maine House of Representatives, as a Republican, and served there for four years.
 (Note: The Maine Legislature's database records his years of service as 1883 to 1886.
 However, his obituaries from Bowdoin College and the American Bar Association record his dates of service as 1880–1884.)
 He was appointed Inspector-General on Governor Frederick Robie's staff on January 12, 1883.
 Mattocks was appointed judge of probate for Cumberland County in December 1900.